github/developer.github.com/content/v3/enterprise.md

 ## Past Releases

+The latest release for GitHub Enterprise is <%= fetch_content(:latest_enterprise_version) %>.
+The GitHub APIs available to this release are located at <https://developer.github.com/enterprise/<%= fetch_content(:latest_enterprise_version) %>/>.

-Documentation for the API that's bundled with your GitHub Enterprise appliance is available for the past two releases:
+Documentation for the API that's bundled with your GitHub Enterprise appliance is available for past releases:

 * [API documentation for 2.0](https://developer.github.com/enterprise/2.0/)
 * [API documentation for 11.10.340](https://developer.github.com/enterprise/11.10.340/)